jpineda3/MAX78000_SDK/Examples/MAX78000/LP/README.md

 This application cycles through the various low power modes.
 Switching between the different modes can be triggered by either pressing a button (PB1/SW1) or automatically with an RTC alarm.
 This is configured with the define statements at the top of the application.

+Following modes can be tested:

+ *            Active mode power with all clocks
+ *            Active mode power with peripheral clocks disabled (if USE_CONSOLE is 0)
+ *            SLEEP mode
+ *            LPM mode
+ *            UPM mode
+ *            STANDBY mode
+ *            BACKUP mode
+ *            Power Down mode

 ## Setup

 ##### Building Firmware: